anumkhanit/anumkhanit/README.md

 # Skills

+### Written Communication
-- **Written Communication:** Proficient in creating technical documentation, tutorials, guides, and articles for a diverse range of audiences.
+Proficient in creating technical documentation, tutorials, guides, and articles for a diverse range of audiences.

+### Programming Languages
-- **Programming Languages:** Familiar with languages such as Python.
+Familiar with languages such as Python.

+### Content Management Systems (CMS)
-- **Content Management Systems (CMS):** Skilled in working with platforms like WordPress for web content creation.
+Skilled in working with platforms like WordPress for web content creation.

 ### Cloud Computing